What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Conclusion

 \section{Conclusion}

-In this paper, we have analyzed the main reasons why the existing bottom-up text detection methods are underperforming compared with the top-down methods in arbitrary shape text detection.
-Aiming to eliminate the problem of error accumulation, we have proposed false positive/negative suppression strategies that take visual-relational feature maps into account to make grouping inference of densely designed text segments with regards to GCN's node classification and relational reasoning ability.
-A simple but effective shape-approximation module has been designed to replace the error-prone route-finding process, which is currently widely adopted in bottom-up methods.
-The state-of-the-art results obtained on several public datasets have demonstrated the effectiveness of our approach on arbitrary-shape text detection, which further proves that the bottom-up methods are not inferior to, but surpass the top-down methods with the benefits of false positive/negative suppression in combination with shape-approximation.
+In this paper, aiming to eliminate the error accumulation problem of existing bottom-up arbitrary-shape scene text detection methods, we have proposed false positive/negative suppression strategies that take visual-relational feature maps into account to infer grouping of densely designed text segments with regard to GCN's node classification and relational reasoning ability.
+We have also proposed a simple but effective shape-approximation method to replace the error-prone route-finding process that is currently widely adopted in bottom-up methods.
+The SOTA results obtained on benchmark datasets have demonstrated the effectiveness of our approach on arbitrary-shape text detection, showing that bottom-up methods are not necessarily inferior to, but can surpass top-down methods.

 \ifCLASSOPTIONcaptionsoff

 \fi